Two concepts, two logics

 - Intent signal + intent data: boosted Balance score, promotion to Tier 1

-For the majority of companies that do not have access to intent data, intent signals alone are sufficient to multiply meeting rates by 4.
+For companies that don’t have access to intent data, intent signals alone are enough to multiply meeting rates by 4.
+The 48-hour window is what makes that possible.
+A signal older than 48 hours decays back toward cold-list performance, so timeliness isn’t optional.

 Should I choose between intent data and intent signals?

-No, but if you must start with one, start with intent signals.
-They are more reliable, more contextual, less expensive, and independent of third-party cookies.
-Intent data is an accelerator for companies that have already mastered intent signals.
+Not necessarily, but if you have to start with one, start with intent signals.
+They’re more reliable, more contextual, less expensive, and they don’t depend on cookies.
+Intent data is an accelerator for teams that have already built their process around signals.

 Will intent data disappear with the end of cookies?

-Intent data requires a subscription to a specialized provider (Bombora, G2) that can cost several thousand euros per month.
-Rodz intent signals include detection, enrichment, and scoring in an integrated offering, generally more accessible for SMBs and mid-market companies.
+Intent data means a subscription to a specialized provider that can run several thousand euros per month.
+Rodz intent signals include detection, enrichment, and scoring in one offering, which tends to be more accessible for SMBs and mid-market companies.

-If you already use intent data and want to evolve toward intent signals, our guide to migrating from intent data to signal-based prospecting details the transition step by step.
+If you’re already using intent data and want to move toward signal-based prospecting, the guide to migrating from intent data to signal-based prospecting walks through the transition step by step.